T.C.A. §§ 13-3-401 and 13-4-301 define a subdivision as:

 If the planning commission disapproves the plat, the grounds must be stated upon the record.
 T.C.A. §13-4-304(b).

-So long as a quorum is present, only by a majority of the planning commission members present and voting need to approve a plat is required.
+So long as a quorum is present, only a majority of the planning commission members present and voting need to approve a plat is required.
 Tenn.
 Op.
 Atty.
 Gen. No. 08-135 (August 15, 2008).

 The approval of a plat shall not be deemed to constitute or effect an acceptance by the municipality, county or public of the dedication of any street or other ground shown upon the plat.
 T.C.A. § 13-4-305.

 In addition to plat approval, subdivision regulations place additional restrictions on property within a municipality and can often drastically affect the character of the surrounding lands.
-It is therefore necessary to give citizens an opportunity to comment on the proposed regulations in a public hearing before approval y the planning commission.
+It is therefore necessary to give citizens an opportunity to comment on the proposed regulations in a public hearing before approval by the planning commission.
 T.C.A. § 13-4-303(c).

 Once the plat has been approved, it may be recorded.
 T.C.A. § 13-4-306.
 Thompson v.
 Department of Codes Admin., Metropolitan Government of Nashville and Davidson County, 20 S.W.3d 654, (1999).
 Just because the plat is recorded does not mean the municipality accepted the dedication of any street or other ground shown upon the plat, however.
 T.C.A. § 13-4-305.